Azure/ResourceModules/modules/service-fabric/cluster/README.md

 ## Usage examples

 The following section provides usage examples for the module, which were used to validate and deploy the module successfully.
 For a full reference, please review the module's test folder in its repository.
-   >**Note**: The name of each example is based on the name of the file from which it is taken.

 >**Note**: Each example lists all the required parameters first, followed by the rest - each in alphabetical order.

 >**Note**: To reference the module, please use the following syntax `br:bicep/modules/service-fabric.cluster:1.0.0`.

 - [Cert](#example-1-cert)
 - [Using large parameter set](#example-2-using-large-parameter-set)